Mark Anderson, US CPA & US Expat Tax Help

 What Makes a US CPA for Americans Abroad Different

 Expat tax is a narrow, demanding specialty.
-The IRS forms, deadlines, and eligibility rules for Americans living overseas differ fundamentally from a standard domestic return.
-Experience matters enormously.
+The IRS forms, deadlines, and eligibility rules for Americans living overseas differ fundamentally from a domestic return.
+Experience matters — and Mark's background goes deeper than any generalist CPA.

 01